Pulsar scintillations from corrugated reconnection sheets in the ISM: Astrophysical Picture

+deflection of light rays are described by geometric optics.
+In this regime, points of stationary phase in phase optics correspond to local extrema of Fermat's principle, leading to multiple images of a source.
+The lens itself need not have structures on the diffractive scale, it is sufficient for the phase to linearly change by $2\pi$ on a scale $D=\lambda/\theta$.
+When all structures in the lens are larger than $r_F$, the refractive images will still show interference with each other, which resembles some of the properties of DISS.
+We will call this the refractive scintillation limit.

-A second mechanism is due to refractive lensing.
-In this scenario, the bending angle is determined by Snell's law, i.e. the change in refractive index and the angles of incidence.
-The refractive index of a plasma is $n=1/\sqrt{1-\omega_p^2/\omega^2}$, with plasma frequency $\omega_{\rm p}=\sqrt{n_e e^2/\epsilon_{0}m_e}$.
-Pulsar observations are done at frequencies much higher than the plasma frequency, for which we expand $n-1 \sim \frac{\omega_p^2}{2 \omega^2} = 1.8\times 10^{-8} n_e$ at wavelengths of a meter.
+To further simplify this picture, we consider the bending angle as determined by Snell's law, i.e. the change in refractive index and the angles of incidence.
+The refractive index of a plasma at frequency $\omega$ is $n=1/\sqrt{1-\omega_p^2/\omega^2}$, with plasma frequency $\omega_{\rm p}=\sqrt{n_e e^2/\epsilon_{0}m_e}$.
+Pulsar observations are done at frequencies much higher than the plasma frequency, for which we expand $n-1 \sim -\frac{\omega_p^2}{2 \omega^2} = -1.8\times 10^{-8} n_e$ at wavelengths of a meter.
 The observed scattered images at 20 mas require deflection angles of at least 40 mas, corresponding to $n_e \sim 10/{\rm cm}^3$ neglecting geometric alignment factors.
 However, the mean density of the IISM is determined to be of the order $10^{-2}$, as measured from the pulsars' dispersion measure\citep{2004hpa..book.....L}.
 Therefore, the refractive picture is also challenging to reconcile with the data, since the observed scattering angles would na\"ively require fractional changes in free electron density of $\sim 10^3$ which are difficult to understand or confine.
 This contraint, however, is alleviated when one considers refractive sheets that are closely aligned with the line of sight \citep{2006ApJ...640L.159G}.
+At this grazing incidence, expressed as an angle $\alpha$ from the surface of the lens, the deflection angle is amplified to $\Delta \theta = n_2/n_1/\alpha$, so a sufficiently small $\alpha$ can result in a large deflection.

 Historically, refractive lensing was used to interpret long time variability, and diffraction for the minute time scale effects.
 Recently, it was understood that the refractive images result in an interference fringe pattern \citep{2004MNRAS.354...43W} which have similar time and frequency scales for flux modulation as diffractive effects.
 The frequency and time scaling was historically interpreted as related to an underlying stochastic diffractive process driven by turbulence. \cite{2006ApJ...640L.159G} showed that refractive lensing by aligned sheets results in scintillation similar to the diffractive picture.